vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 The following settings can be configured to enable certain advanced features.

 >[!IMPORTANT]
 >Enabling these features might impact device performance.
-It is recommended to keep the defaults.
+It is recommended to keep the defaults unless recommended otherwise by Microsoft Support.

 |Description|JSON Value|Defender Portal Value|
 |---|---|---|